 We would like to give you a heads-up that the tickets will be available from Saturday, 25th August at 11:00 CET.

 (add a reminder to your calendar: Google, .ics)

-The registration is ‘First come, first serve’, based on your location (in Berlin / outside of Berlin).
-We highly recommend that you register for the event shortly after the registration opens to secure your attendance.
-Sign up to our newsletter – will send another reminder right before we open registrations.
+The registration is ‘first come, first serve’.
+We highly recommend that you register for the event shortly after the registration opens to secure your attendance, as the tickets are gone within a few hours usually.